couchbaselabs/dcp-documentation/mutation_queues_design.md

 ## Design goals

-    Maximize concurrency
+    * Maximize concurrency

-    Make efficient use of memory
+    * Make efficient use of memory

-    Minimize memory allocation and deallocation
+    * Minimize memory allocation and deallocation

-    Effectively support both document and counters as stored values
+    * Effectively support both document and counters as stored values

-## Design Summary
+## Design summary

     There is a single mutation queue per partition.
 Therefore, the rest of this design applies to a single partition.